-You can drive the car as many miles as you want if you buy it.
+You can drive the car as many miles as you want if you finance it.
 Alternately, you face car lease restrictions like a limited number of miles you can drive annually.
-The most common mileage allotment for leases is about 12,000 to 15,000 miles per year.
-So, if you have a long commute to the office or enjoy family road trips, think carefully about a lease option.
+It’s common to see annual lease mileage limits of 10,000, 12,000 or 15,000 miles.
+If you have a long commute to the office or enjoy family road trips, think carefully about a lease option.

 Excessive wear and tear could cost you

-You don’t have to worry about wear and tear on your new ride, if you buy it.
-It’s up to you to keep up with maintenance costs when you purchase a car.
-However, you’ll be responsible for wear and tear on a leased vehicle.
-Extra charges will be added to what you owe at the end of the agreement if you exceed what’s considered normal wear and tear.
+You don’t have to worry about the cost of wear and tear on your new ride, if you buy it.
+Likewise, it’s up to you to keep up with maintenance costs.
+One of the disadvantages of leasing a car is that you could face extra charges at the end of the agreement for what may be considered excessive wear and tear (e.g., dents).

-These tips, combined with a lease or buy tool like an online calculator, can help you decide which option makes the most sense for your budget.
+These tips, combined with the use of an online lease or buy car calculator, can help you decide which option makes the most sense for your budget.